 When it comes to the equity market in India, there are two main stock exchanges that enjoy the bulk of the trading volume.
 One is the Bombay Stock Exchange, abbreviated as BSE, while the other is the National Stock Exchange, also known as NSE.
-These are two of the biggest stock exchanges in India and are among the largest in all of Asia, next only to Japan, China, and Hongkong.
+These are two of the biggest stock exchanges in India and are among the largest in all of Asia, after Japan, China, and Hong Kong.

-Whether you are an investor or a trader, it is essential to understand what these stock exchanges are and learn the key difference between BSE & NSE.
-Here’s some valuable information on these two stock exchanges that can help you understand and better appreciate the difference between NSE and BSE.
+Whether you are an investor or a trader, it is essential to understand what these stock exchanges are and learn the key differences between BSE and NSE.
+In this article, we’ll discuss these two stock exchanges and better understand the difference between the NSE and BSE.

 Difference between NSE and BSE